The App and Daily Pee Test with 3 Minute Results – A Full Review

 How much does Vessel Health Cost?

 The results did do a good job of linking to studies and information to better inform diet and lifestyle changes though.
-Even without any coaching or counseling added on, if you want to learn more about the results the opportunity is right there.
+Even without any coaching or counseling added on, if you want to learn more about the results the opportunity is right there so it’s questionable how valuable the “custom” coaching is over time since it is likely to share the same resources.

 The testing market however is only a portion of the value that Vessel and others can provide.
 Their real value is on monetizing the habits and lifestyle shifts that are recommended as a result of the readings.